yoyow-org/yoyow_en_docs/docs/sdk/intro.md

     }

 ##### 2.3 签名平台 返回二维码 signQR
-##### 2.3 Signature Platform Returned OR Code signQR
+##### 2.3 Signature Platform Returned QR Code signQR

   Request Type：GET

   request parameters：

     {String} state -
-    The extended information will be sent to the platform together with the user signature information when the platform login interface is invoked.
+    The extra data will be sent to the platform together with the user signature information when the platform login interface is invoked.
 It is used when the platform login interface needs a customized parameter.
 If there is no such requirement, it may not be transmitted.

   request example：